Since the year 2000, in the UK much more women initiated breastfeeding than ever before, but only a third continued beyond six weeks.

-In my case my baby was ravenous, the colostrum wasn’t forthcoming so the early days was a miserable experience.
+In my case my baby was ravenous, and the colostrum wasn’t forthcoming so the early days were a miserable experience.

-I relied on some formula for a short while.
+I relied on some formulas for a short while.
 I’m glad I did what felt right for me at the time.
 I breastfed my daughter for 12 months and beyond”.

 Krisha at times felt like a “cow” and despite seeing very positive images of women breastfeeding openly in public, she preferred the privacy offered by a nursing cover.

 I personally couldn’t agree more and still love the nursing cover that a girlfriend lent me.

 As Krisha said, “it’s nice to have a cover but sometimes bub hates it and you have to flash your boob.

 Aside from that, finding baby-friendly places to feed can be a challenge.”